freeradical13/freeradical13.github.io/index.md

 #### Peroxisomes

-[Peroxisomes][] use oxidative enzymes that catalyze reactions in which Hydrogen Peroxide is produced or degraded.
-Peroxisomes also break fats down into molecules for fuel.
+[Peroxisomes][] use oxidative enzymes that catalyze reactions in which Hydrogen Peroxide is produced or degraded (e.g. removing Hydrogen in some metabolic pathways).
+In some organisms, glyoxysomes help break fats down into molecules for fuel.

 #### Vacuoles